Skip to main content

 Using metadata in policies

-Policies can leverage metadata from different entities based on the action being evaluated.
+Policies can leverage metadata from different entities in the catalog based on the action being evaluated.
 This allows for precise, context-aware approval decisions.
 For example, you can enforce approvals based on:

 By using metadata, policies dynamically adapt to specific requirements.